Download Icon Downloads PriceTag Icon Prices Youtube video 20 px icon Videos

 GeolOil - Learn petrophysics by practicing with log interpretation examples

-Once you have any GeolOil license (even a trial license), you may acquire our server access service to an extra data set examples of fully interpreted well logs.
+Once you have any GeolOil license (even a non-commercial license), you may acquire our server access service to an extra data set examples of fully interpreted well logs.
 The server access will last until the life term of your license.

 Even if you regularly use another commercial petrophysical software, it is a hands-on valuable tool to understand petrophysical concepts, interpretation and computation work-flows.
 Learn how to compute porosity from different sources, matrix density, rock strength, shaliness, mineral proportions solvers, scripting, and produce nice log displays.
 The data collection occasionally grows with key cases from naturally fractured reservoirs, clastic reservoirs, carbonate reservoirs, unconventional tight, and shale oil reservoirs.

-Windows Operating System Icon Apple MacOS Operating System Icon Linux Operating System Icon
+Windows Operating System Icon Apple MacOS Operating System Icon Linux Operating System Icon Buy now with PayPal

 LEARN SET: Life-time access to extra data set of examples.
 Requires a GeolOil license